Tuesday, April 14, p.m. Room 34

 S.Nishida, T.Koiso, Osaka University, Japan

-- Cost Optimal Trajectory Planning with Partially Fixed Velocity Profile
+Cost Optimal Trajectory Planning with Partially Fixed Velocity Profile in Robot Manipulators

 I.Duleba, Technical University of Wroclaw, Poland